vishvAsa/kAvyam/laxyam/padyam/shrIvaiShNava-kRtam/venkaTanAthaH/stotram/nyAsa-tilakam/sarva-prastutiH.md

 3. During the Praapya dasai, She is there with Him and enhances His Jn~Ana sakthi.

-Swamy Alavanthar points out in his third slOkam of ChathusslOki that one attains the sought after phalans of Iswaryam, Kaivalyam and Moksham through SaraNaagathi to Sri Devi; Swamy Desikan in his commentary on this slOkam elaborates with various pramANams that Sri Devi grants us all the four PurushArthams \(Dharma, artha, Kaama MOksham\).
+Swamy Alavanthar points out in his third shloka of ChathusslOki that one attains the sought after phalans of Iswaryam, Kaivalyam and Moksham through SaraNaagathi to Sri Devi; Swamy Desikan in his commentary on this shloka elaborates with various pramANams that Sri Devi grants us all the four PurushArthams \(Dharma, artha, Kaama MOksham\).
 KurEsar has stated clearly 24 at the beginning of his Sri Sthavam “Svasthi Sreer diSathAth" \(The Lord with Her help performs creation, protection and destruction of the universe and its beings as well as granting the jeevans Svargam, narakam or Moksham\).

 Swami PiLLai LokAcchAr has stated in Sri Vachana BhUshaNam that the Lord has no Rakshakathvam and Seshithvam without Sri Devi \(Rakshakathva SeshithvangaL Lakshmi VyathikaraNE ILLAI\).
 Nanjeeyar in his Sri Sookthi BhAshyam has emphasized Her upAyathvam along with PurushakArathvam this way: